Ameeramahnoor/project2/README.md

 # NewProject
-This project was created from local machine it is created by ameera
+This project was created from local machine it is created by ameera.